wu-shuyi/wu-shuyi.github.io/menu/learning resources.md

 e) reference
 f) downsampling (optional)

-I used to use EEGLAB and ERP to use those processing, and my next goal is to get familiar with mne-python.
+I used to use EEGLAB and ERP to run those analyses, and my next goal is to get familiar with mne-python.

 <font size="4"> (2) ERP analysis </font> <br>